buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_JettyCommon.md

+# Pset_JettyCommon

 Properties common to the definition of all occurrences of _IfcMarineFacility_ with the predefined type set to JETTY.
 <!-- end of short definition -->